-- Ownership status, including whether or not the site is under public ownership and has legal access, or is anticipated to be by the end of the planning exercise. - Opportunity to fill gaps in the active transportation system by providing connections from and between neighbourhoods. - The planned and existing population in an adjacent area. - Monitoring indicators (identified through Section 5.2-A), including: - + The proliferation of unauthorized user-generated trails - + Safety, including user conflicts - + Poor or very poor infrastructure condition rating - + Impact to the functioning or protection of sensitive ecological, historical, or cultural sites - Opportunities for: - + Partnerships for development, programming, or management - + Gaps to be filled in the system (e.g. river access, restoration, programming, recreation, education, interpretation, celebration, accessibility, cultural interpretation) - + Coordination between other municipal or regional initiatives (e.g. top-of-bank development, shared-use trail development, restoration opportunities, district park development, neighbourhood renewal, utility upgrades) - + Collaboration with Indigenous communities to create cultural spaces for gathering and ceremony
+- + Ownership status, including whether or not the site is under public ownership and has legal access, or is anticipated to be by the end of the planning exercise. - Opportunity to fill gaps in the active transportation system by providing connections from and between neighbourhoods. - + The planned and existing population in an adjacent area. - + Monitoring indicators e.g.: - + The proliferation of unauthorized user-generated trails - + Safety, including user conflicts - + Poor or very poor infrastructure condition rating - Impact to the functioning or protection of sensitive ecological, historical, or cultural sites - + Opportunities for: - + Partnerships for development, programming, or management - Gaps to be filled in the system (e.g. river access, restoration, programming, recreation, education, interpretation, celebration, accessibility, cultural interpretation) - Coordination between other municipal or regional initiatives (e.g. top-of-bank development, shared-use trail development, restoration opportunities, district park development, neighbourhood renewal, utility upgrades) - + Collaboration with Indigenous communities to create cultural spaces for gathering and ceremony